amadeus4dev/developer-guides/docs/resources/market-insight.md

 - Shopping
 - Nightlife

-For each category, the API provides an overall popularity score and scores for select subcategories like luxury shopping, vegetarian restaurants, or historical sights, among others.
+For each category, the API provides an overall popularity score as well as scores for select subcategories, like luxury shopping, vegetarian restaurants, or historical sights, among others.
 Location scores are on a simple 0-100 scale and are powered by the [AVUXI TopPlace](https://www.avuxi.com/topplace/location-scores) algorithm which analyzes millions of online reviews, comments, and points of interest.